henrythasler/Leaflet.Geodesic/README.md

 ## Usage
 Leaflet.Geodesic can be used similar to Leaflet's [Polyline](http://leafletjs.com/reference.html#polyline).

-### Important note for Leaflet v1.0.0+
+### Legacy Branch for Leaflet v0.7.7 and before
-Please look at the branch [Testing1.0](https://github.com/henrythasler/Leaflet.Geodesic/tree/testing1.0) to use Leaflet.Geodesic with Leaflet v1.0.0+.
-The master branch can only be used with Leaflet before v1.0.0.
+Please look at the branch [legacy](https://github.com/henrythasler/Leaflet.Geodesic/tree/legacy) to use Leaflet.Geodesic with Leaflet v0.7.7 and before.
+The master branch can only be used with Leaflet v1.0.0+.

 ### Creation
 ```JavaScript